cswuhan/cswuhan.github.io/dairy/MyDairy.md

 To make matters worse, I just discovered that I'm in debt to the tune of ¥50,000.
 Repaying this sum will take a year, which may hinder my ability to prepare for the postgraduate entrance examination.
 All of these things combined have left me feeling overwhelmed.

+# 20231004

+I read an article named ‘2-Minute Rule to Become a Master at Coding — Atomic  Habits. “

+The article by Halim Shams discusses how to stay motivated when learning programming and highlights the key points from James Clear's book "Atomic Habits."
+It emphasizes that building small, consistent habits is the key to success in programming.
+The article mentions the Habit Loop (Cue, Craving, Response, Reward) and how it can be used to build good and bad habits.
+It also suggests using the 2-Minute Rule to start small and gradually increase your programming efforts to prevent frustration and make a long-term learning habit.

+I created a plan for a month and broke it down into weekly goals.
+This helped me to determine what to learn each day.
+To further organize my efforts, I also created a diary containing both weekly and monthly goals.
+This allowed me to stay on track with my program during each period.